BishopFox/badPods/manifests/everything-allowed/README.md

 # Post exploitation

 ## Can you run your pod on a control-plane node
 The pod you created above was likely scheduled on a worker node.
 Before jumping into post exploitation on the worker node, it is worth seeing if you run your a pod on a control-plane node.
 If you can run your pod on a control-plane node using the nodeName selector in the pod spec, you might have easy access to the etcd database, which contains all of the configuration for the cluster, including all secrets.
-This is not a possible on cloud managed Kuberntes clusters like GKE and EKS - they hide the control-plane.
+This is not a possible on cloud managed Kubernetes clusters like GKE and EKS - they hide the control-plane.

 Get nodes
 ```